Artificial intelligence and quasar absorption system modelling; application to fundamental constants at high redshift: Model non-uniqueness and impact on

 We show in this Section that in fact very good models can be (and are) found with disparate values of $\daa$.
 Given enough computations, different starting points (equivalent to using different random seeds in the AI-VPFIT code) may reach different solutions.
 Whilst this is a well-known characteristic of non-linear least-squares procedures applied to complex datasets, it has not been studied in any detail in the context of modelling high-resolution quasar absorption spectra.

-Fig.\ref{fig:wrongmin} shows an AI-VPFIT model, obtained using the {\it thermal} synthetic spectrum fitted using a {\it turbulent} model.
+Fig.\ref{fig:wrongmin} shows an AI-VPFIT model, obtained using the thermal synthetic spectrum fitted using a turbulent model.
 The model illustrated gives good normalised residuals and appears to be a good representation of the data.
 However, the synthetic spectrum was generated using $\daa = 5 \times 10^{-6}$, yet the best-fit value found for this particular turbulent fit is $\daa = 68 \pm 16 \times 10^{-6}$.
 The model is thus 4$\sigma$ away from the ``true'' value in this case.
 Inspecting the model details reveals how this occurs.
 Referring to Fig.\ref{fig:wrongmin}, the FeII column density of velocity component AI has decreased relative to its ``true'' value, to permit the interloper 24.
 The same effect occurs at velocity component AE.
 The interloper 25 is actually present in the data.
 The strong line under the AM and AA components is actually a single component.
 However, AI-VPFIT has introduced two components here, such that the column densities of the FeII AA and MgII AM component dominate the line centroid positions.
-The ``true'' model in fact comprises 8 heavy element velocity components and one interloper (25).
-However, Fig.\ref{fig:wrongmin} comprises 10 heavy element components and 5 interlopers.
+The ``true'' model in fact comprises eight velocity components and one interloper (25).
+However, Fig.\ref{fig:wrongmin} comprises ten target lines and five interlopers.

 In this example, clearly a false minimum in $\chi^2$ has been found.
 There is no {\it a priori} reason to reject this model.
-The only potentially tell-tale signs of there being a problem with this model are (i) an apparent excess of close blends (both heavy element-heavy element and heavy element-interloper) in the stronger components, and (ii) the value of $\daa$ obtained is inconsistent with that obtained using the {\it turbulent} and {\it thermal} models Fig.\ref{fig:vel-structure}.
+The only potentially tell-tale signs of there being a problem with this model are (i) an apparent excess of close blends in the stronger components, and (ii) the value of $\daa$ obtained is inconsistent with that obtained using the compound and thermal models shown in Fig.\ref{fig:vel-structure}.